barrust/pyprobables/README.rst

     :target: https://opensource.org/licenses/MIT/
     :alt: License

-**pyprobables** is a python library for probabilistic data structures.
+**pyprobables** is a pure-python library for probabilistic data structures.
 The goal is to provide the developer with a pure-python implementation of common probabilistic data-structures to use in their work.

-To get better raw performance, it is recommended supplying a different hashing algorithm (hopefully compiled in C) such as the murmur hash `mmh3 <https://github.com/hajimes/mmh3>`__ or one from the `pyhash <https://github.com/flier/pyfasthash>`__ library.
-Each data object makes it easy to pass in a hashing function.
+To achieve better raw performance, it is recommended supplying an alternative hashing algorithm that has been compiled in C. This could include using the md5 and sha512 algorithms provided or installing a third party package and writing your own hashing strategy.
+Some options include the murmur hash `mmh3 <https://github.com/hajimes/mmh3>`__ or those from the `pyhash <https://github.com/flier/pyfasthash>`__ library.
+Each data object in **pyprobables** makes it easy to pass in a hashing function.

 Installation
 ------------------